To Sell products under $5 is an awful idea since that rate is relatively low…

 Types of eCommerce business models

 That’s either that you’re going be selling business to consumer (B2C) or you’re going be selling business of business (B2B).
-Whichever one Is fine, like it’s completely up to you.
-I just want you to be aware that there’re different.
+Whichever one Is fine like it’s completely up to you.
+I just want you to be aware that they’re differences.

 Business To Business (B2B)

 Like if I set up an agency and help local businesses get more customers through Facebook ads or get or get more customers through local marketing and SEO.
 That’s a business to businesses service.
 Right!
 And it’s a marketing agency; it’s still eCommerce, though. eCommerce doesn’t mean you have to sell physical products.

 It’s just anything you sell online.
 All Right!
 So, business to business is a form of e-commerce, and these are just some examples.